31 Creative Autumn Garden Ideas for a Cosy Outdoor Space

 Candles can be great for adding outdoor ambience, but they aren’t always the safest option, especially if you’re going to move around or it’s a little windy.
 An outdoor lantern can look just as good and can be a safer choice, or you can try fire lanterns and solar lanterns to get the look.

-22. Invest in all-weather fabric
+22. Invest in all-weather fabric for lasting comfort

 Luna U-Shape Outdoor Fabric Corner Dining with Rising Firepit Table in Oyster Grey - £5,749